-Parking permits must be affixed to the vehicle's wind-shield/window as instructions indicate to be valid.
+Parking permits must hang from your vehicle's rear view mirror as instructions indicate to be valid.
 Parking areas will be marked and it illegal at all times to park in roadways, fire lanes, bus zones, loading zones, service driveways, on sidewalks, on landscape, in zones with red curbs and "No parking" signs.
 Parking is not allowed in a reserved space without the appropriate permit or authorization.